pihome-shc/PiHomeHVAC/README.md

 Version 3.06 Remove dependancy on paho-mqtt Version 1.5.
 Changes to Multi-Controller sketch.

 Version 3.07 Adds support zones with multiple sensors, using average sensor temperature reading.
 Update to Bootstrap Version 3.5.7.

+Version 3.08 Change to Notification EMail to add timestamps.

 ## Setup: